danjulio/rocketblue-automation/pi_platter/unix_applets/ppd/readme.md

     S=20

 Note that opening the socket without additional precautions may be a security risk (anybody could telnet to your Pi and shut it down).
 That's why ppd makes this an option.

+####Soft shutdown
+The ```-o``` option (introduced in version 0.2) configures the program to automatically power off the Pi a configurable number of seconds after receiving a SIGTERM signal.
+SIGTERM is sent when the Pi has been commanded to shut down (for example using the GUI or ```shutdown``` command).

+Start the program as a daemon using this option with an argument of seconds longer than it takes for the Pi to execute a shutdown and the system will power off automatically.

+	/usr/local/bin/ppd -p 23000 -o 30 -r -d &

+Just be sure to use a SIGKILL to stop the daemon (```kill -9```) so that it doesn't misinterpret a ```kill`` you are sending it to stop it running for a system shutdown.

 ###Questions?